• MR imaging is based on the behavior of atoms (most often – H, P, and Na) in the magnetic field

 • disadvantages of MRI compared to CT

-• higher costs and longer examination times (typically lasting 30-60 minutes)
+• higher costs and longer examination times when using traditional protocols (typically lasting 10-30 minutes); novel rapid MR protocols may take less than 10 minutes

 • difficulties with ventilated patients, as an MRI-compatible respirator must be available.